jbcodeforce/kafka-studies/docs/index.md

 ssl.keystore.password={__extracted_from_generated_kafka_user_secret_with_key=user.password__}
 ```

-Remember that if the application does not run in the same namespace as the kafka cluster then copy the secrets with something like
+Remember that if the application does not run in the same namespace as the kafka cluster
+then copy the needed secrets (cluster ca, user cert) with something like

 ```sh
 if [[ -z $(oc get secret ${TLS_USER} 2> /dev/null) ]]